Seesaw-7/stuff/README.md

 always greedily shooting where most intervals overlap is not globally optimal

+## Stack

+### Valid Parenthesis

+Use stack for parsing strings that will open and close

+### Simplify Path

+- When you need to retrieve and pop the previous one, consider using stack

+- When speraters exists, consider push and pop word to and from stack, instead of single characters

+- When seperators exists, try splitting by seperaters and join them by seperaters later

 ## Graphs

 ### 45 Jump Game II

 [BFS vs DFS](https://www.geeksforgeeks.org/difference-between-bfs-and-dfs/)
 Greedy BFS

+## Dynamic Programming

+- DP vs Divide & Conquer

+  While both approaches involve breaking a problem into smaller subproblems, dynamic programming focuses on solving overlapping subproblems efficiently by storing intermediate results.
+In contrast, divide and conquer assumes that subproblems are independent and does not reuse the solutions to the subproblems.

+  In short, dynamic programming can be thought of as a more specialized version of divide and conquer that optimizes by storing and reusing solutions to overlapping subproblems.

+- DP vs Greedy

+  Greedy algorithms do not guarantee that a locally optimal solution will lead to a globally optimal solution unless the problem has the greedy choice property (i.e., a globally optimal solution can be obtained by making locally optimal choices).

+  DP solves each subproblem and stores the result, ensuring that it finds the optimal solution for each subproblem and combines these solutions.
+It revisits subproblems and reuses solutions from earlier steps to make a globally optimal decision.
+DP considers all possible decisions at each step and chooses the best one based on prior calculations.
+  DP doesn't rely on just one greedy choice.
+Instead, it examines multiple possibilities and combines results of overlapping subproblems, ensuring that the optimal decision is made globally, not just locally.

+  Consider the 0/1 Knapsack problem:

+  A greedy algorithm might pick the item with the highest value-to-weight ratio, but this does not always lead to the best solution (e.g., choosing smaller items with slightly lower ratios could give a better total value).
+  Dynamic programming considers all subsets of items and ensures the optimal combination by storing and using intermediate results.